Electric Scooter Hire Tenerife – Your 2023 Guide

 How fast are the scooters?

-All three of the renters use the Ninebot Segway, ES4 E-Scooter Rental Edition.
+The standard Ninebot Segway, ES4 E-Scooter Rental Edition.
 It boasts a long-lasting battery and great power meaning you can ride safely around Tenerife.

 This electric scooter has a top speed of 25 kph (16 mph) and can go for 28 miles on a single charge.